 The award was established in 1995 by Ira A. Lipman, founder of Guardsmark, LLC, one of the world's largest security service firms.
 Lipman provided a gift to Columbia University to support the John Chancellor Award for Excellence in Journalism and to fund scholarships at the Columbia University Graduate School of Journalism.
 The Chancellor Scholarships provide significant financial aid to students who have the leadership qualities exemplified by John Chancellor.

-Ira Lipman became a lifelong friend of John Chancellor after the two met in Little Rock, Ark. in 1957.
+Ira Lipman became a lifelong friend of John Chancellor after the two met in Little Rock, AR, in 1957.
 Chancellor, the NBC News correspondent in Little Rock, was reporting on the desegregation struggle at Central High School, and Lipman became Chancellor’s trusted source.
 Shining a national spotlight on this gripping regional story, the quality of Chancellor’s informed and insightful reporting propelled him to national attention.
 He became an anchor of NBC’s Today program and an anchor and commentator for NBC Nightly News.
 Chancellor is best remembered for the depth of his reporting and his rare personal grace and civility.
 Lipman subsequently founded Guardsmark, LLC.

 The Chancellor Scholarships were awarded for the first time in August 2005, and are currently providing financial assistance for M.S. students.
-The criteria for scholarship assistance are financial need, academic achievement, and commitment to leadership in print or broadcast journalism.
+The criteria for scholarship assistance are financial need, academic achievement and commitment to leadership in print or broadcast journalism.

-Ira Lipman passed away on September 16, 2019 at his home in New York City.
+Ira Lipman passed away on September 16, 2019, at his home in New York City.

 Past Winners